Verify file integrity with Sigcheck: a complete step-by-step guide

 Get-FileHash "C:\\Ruta\\archivo.ext" -Algorithm SHA256

-Compare the result with the official hash; if it matches, the download has not been altered.
-You can change SHA256 to SHA1, SHA384 or SHA512 depending on what the site publishes.
+Compare the result to the official hash; if they match, the download hasn't been tampered with.
+You can replace SHA256 with SHA1, SHA384, or SHA512 depending on what the site publishes.

 certutil -hashfile "C:\\Ruta\\archivo.ext" SHA256

-It's great for scripting and batch checking; it aligns your algorithms with those declared by the Manufacturer on your website
+It's ideal for scripts and batch verification; align your algorithms with those declared by the manufacturer on their website.

 Verification in Linux: cksum, md5sum, sha256sum and list validation

-In GNU/Linux, you have standard sums in coreutils.
-For internal integrity, you can use cksum (CRC32), and for real security, sha256sum/sha512sum.
-The mechanics are identical: you compute locally and compare with the published hash.
+In GNU/Linux, you have standard hash sums in coreutils.
+For home security, you can use cksum (CRC32) , and for real security, sha256sum/sha512sum.
+The process is identical: you calculate it locally and compare it to the published hash.

 Basic commands: